 If you’re really looking to save money then a diet of Crepes could be an

 interesting delicious choice.
 In addition to being known for eating snails the French probably should receive more publicity for their amazing crepes.
 Try out ‘Au P’tit Grec’, Rue Mouffetard for some of the most amazing crepes in Paris.
 Always a long queue outside but well worth the wait!
+You can also buy your own food in the grocery store and cook for yourself!!

 Frankly my favourite places in Paris are those that don’t cost anything.
 Just walking around the city can take your breath away.